ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 If more styles are needed for the PDF output, attach additional stylesheet(s) using the {@linkapi CKEDITOR.config.exportPdf_stylesheets `CKEDITOR.config.exportPdf_stylesheets`} configuration option.

-#### Web fonts
+#### Web Fonts

-Additional stylesheets attached via {@linkapi CKEDITOR.config.exportPdf_stylesheets `CKEDITOR.config.exportPdf_stylesheets`} configuration option could also contain web fonts added via an `@import` or `@font-face` declaration.
-In such cases the order of the provided paths matters &mdash; stylesheets with web font declarations should be listed first and font declarations should use absolute paths to allow PDF converter service to correctly fetched font files.
-For more technical details, please check the API documentation and [PDF converter service documentation](https://pdf-converter.cke-cs.com/docs#section/General).
+Additional stylesheets attached with the {@linkapi CKEDITOR.config.exportPdf_stylesheets `CKEDITOR.config.exportPdf_stylesheets`} configuration option can also contain web fonts added via an `@import` or `@font-face` declaration.

+In such cases the order of the provided paths matters &mdash; stylesheets with web font declarations should be listed first and font declarations should use absolute paths to allow the HTML to PDF converter service to correctly fetch font files.
+For more technical details, please check the API documentation and the [HTML to PDF converter service documentation](https://pdf-converter.cke-cs.com/docs#section/General).

 ### Data Preprocessing